 Beaumont Forklift Injury Lawyers

 Did you sustain a forklift injury at work?
 If so, you might be able to seek financial compensation.
 Forklifts are dangerous machinery used to lift and transport heavy objects.
-An estimated 11% of forklifts around the country cause an accident at some point during its use.
+An estimated 11% of forklifts around the country cause an accident at some point during their use.
 Additionally, 85 people die every year while operating or working near one.

-A majority of individuals who work in the manufacturing and construction industries end up using a forklift at lease once during their career.
+A majority of individuals who work in the manufacturing and construction industries end up using a forklift at least once during their career.
 If you never received the proper training, you’re putting yourself at risk every time you use one.
 Forklifts are challenging to maneuver if you’re inexperienced.
 It’s easy to get injured in dangerous scenarios if you don’t know how to handle them.

 At Portner Bond, PLLC, we understand the devastating consequences of forklift accidents.
 We represent Texas workers and ensure they are able to get medical treatment and recover lost wages or disability payments when they get hurt on the job.
 When you hire us, we’ll make sure that you get the full compensation you deserve.
 If you were the victim of a forklift accident, call us at (409) 838-4444 to schedule a free consultation.

 Muscle strain and exhaustion occur when you lift and carry heavy objects.
 Forklifts reduce those kinds of injuries by allowing a machine to do all the work for you.
 However, improper maintenance and operation cause accidents on the job site every day.